Beginning Your Gun Rights Restoration:

 - An attorney’s informed game plan on how best to approach restoring those rights, hopefully saving you in unnecessary costs.

-The analysis typically takes 7-14 business days to complete and costs $300.
-However, this can sometimes take longer depending on the complexity of your case.
 The amount paid may then be applied as a credit towards the expungement, sealing, or other relevant service that is best for your situation.
 If it turns out you are ineligible for post-conviction relief, or you decide not to move forward on your eligible services, then this amount is for the attorney’s time to perform the analysis.
 The credit ranges from $100-$200 depending on the number of violations or cases on your record.
 This credit will remain available for four months from the date of the analysis.

 - Case analysis performed by California licensed attorneys experienced with California and federal databases, including DOJ and NICS.